Smallpox of the Monkeys: First case of Minas is confirmed by the State

 The Minas Gerais State Health Department (SES-MG) confirmed, this Wednesday (29), the first case of monkeypox in Minas Gerais.
-The Center for Strategic Information on Health Surveillance was notified on Tuesday (28), by the municipality of Belo Horizonte, of a suspected case of Monkeypox (Variola dos Macacos).
+The Center for Strategic Information on Health Surveillance was notified on Tuesday (28), by the municipality of Belo Horizonte, of a suspected case of Monkeypox (monkey smallpox).

 The investigation confirmed that this is an imported case.
-The patient is stable, in isolation at home.
+The patient is stable, isolating at home.
 People who had contact with the patient are being monitored and so far there has been no identification of a secondary case.

 How is the disease transmitted?